SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Implementation and Experiment

 \subsubsection{Accuracy and Efficiency Analysis}

-In this experiment, we compare with the original decryption scheme in MKTFHE, and set the participants $k$ to 2, 4 and 8 respectively.
-We test in 10 groups for both decryption scheme and each group inclueds 1000 bits ciphertext.
+In this experiment, we compare with the original decryption scheme in MKTFHE and set the number of participants $k$ to 2, 4, and 8 respectively.
+We test in 10 groups for both decryption schemes and each group includes 1000 bits of ciphertext.
 Then we record the average time of decryption.
-Note that in the specific implementation, in the distributed decryption protocol, we use the SIMD technique in ABY library for parallel optimization to improve the efficiency.
+Note that in the specific implementation, in the distributed decryption protocol, we use the SIMD technique in ABY library for parallel optimization to improve efficiency.
 The experimental results are shown below:

 The result in Table \ref{tab1} shows that compared with the original MKTFHE, the efficiency of our scheme is relatively lower, but it’s still acceptable.
-We think the reason is mainly in the establishment of secret sharing scheme and ciphertext transmission because the original scheme does not involve additional schemes and transmissions.
+We think the reason is mainly in the establishment of the secret sharing scheme and ciphertext transmission because the original scheme does not involve additional schemes and transmissions.
 By using the SIMD technique in ABY library, the decryption time basically remains unchanged with the increase of participants, while the decryption time of the original MKTFHE scheme increases linearly with the increase of participants.
 Therefore, in the case of multi-party participation, our scheme has more advantages in both security and efficiency.